houzhj/Machine_Learning/README_deep_learning.md

 # Surname Classification
 - **Introduction**:
-  - The goal is to classify surnames to their country of origin using a MLP (Multilayer Perceptron) classifier.
+  - The goal is to classify surnames to their country of origin.
   - The surnames dataset includes 10,980 surnames from 18 different nationalities collected from different name sources on the internet.
 The top four classes account for 70% of the data: 27% are English, 22% are Russian, 15% are Arabic and 7% are Japanese.
 - **Notebook**: [**Surname Classification using MLP**](https://github.com/houzhj/Machine_Learning/blob/main/ipynb/Surname_Nationality/MAIN_surname_MLP.ipynb)
   - Model: MLP (Multilayer Perceptron)